d85/jsnsd-review/ch08/chapter-notes.md

 If we click any of the links along the top, for instance the `new` link, this will navigate to `http://localhost:3000/newest` which will then display the current Hacker News page of the newest articles.

-The `fastify-http-proxy` library uses the `fastify-reply-from` plugin under the hood with a handler that takes all the requests, figures out the path and then passes them to `reply.from`.
+The `@fastify/http-proxy` library uses the `fastify-reply-from` plugin under the hood with a handler that takes all the requests, figures out the path and then passes them to `reply.from`.

 Generally speaking the `upstream` option would be set to some internal service that is not accessible publicly and typically it's more likely that it would be a data service of some kind (for instance, providing JSON responses).